abhishek5703/Spotify-frontend-page/README.md

 # Spotify-Clone
-It is a Simple Clone of the Home page of the Spotify Web Player and it only use HTML and CSS and it is completely a frontend based project
+It is a simple clone of the home page of the Spotify Web Player, created using only HTML and CSS, and it is entirely a frontend-based project